spectralDNS/shenfun/docs/source/gettingstarted.rst

 -------------------------

-As described in the introduction, a multidimensional problem is handled using tensor product spaces, that are outer products of one-dimensional bases.
+As described in the introduction, a multidimensional problem is handled using tensor product spaces, that have basis functions generated from taking the outer products of one-dimensional basis functions.
 We create tensor product spaces using the class :class:`.TensorProductSpace`::

     N, M = (12, 16)